Meet Our Herd

 Joined REINS: July 2012

 Konah is our slow and steady big baby Huey.
 He just loves to play with whatever toys are out in the pasture, from the water hose to the feed buckets.
 Although he is mister playful in the pasture, Konah is the solid steady horse that can carry our biggest or newest riders.
 He is the master of slow and slower, but will occasionally step on the gas if the rider encourages him enough.
 When he first came to REINS, Konah had barely any training, but over time and with a bit of work he has become a wonderful horse!
 Unfortunately, our beloved boy has recently been diagnosed with an equine dental disease.
-In order to keep him happy and healthy he will be on supplements for the rest of his life and cost REINS over $1,000/year.
+In order to keep him happy and healthy he will be on supplements for the rest of his life that cost approximately $1,000/year.

 Cisco